jundalisay/spblist/content/en/research/spinoza/metaphysics/part-1/chapter-04.md

-[What is Eternity, Duration, and Time.]
+### What is Eternity, Duration, and Time?

 From our previous division of being into being whose essence involves existence and being whose essence involves only possible existence, there arises the distinction between eternity and duration.

 Of eternity we shall speak later at greater length.
 Here we say only that it is the attribute under which we conceive the infinite existence of God.

 Duration is the attribute under which we conceive the existence of created things, insofar as they persevere in their actuality.
 From this it clearly follows that duration is distinguished only by reason from the total existence ofa thing.